Censorship of Winnie-the-Pooh in China: Cultural impact

+On October 15, 2021, the song "Fragile" by Namewee and Kimberley Chen was released.
+The song was intended to mock the Chinese government and Chinese censorship, and included a comparison between Xi Jinping and Winnie-the-Pooh.
+As a result, both artists were banned from Weibo in China.

+On October 24, 2021, the NBA player Enes Kanter wore a pair of shoes emblazoned with the words "Free China" and featuring Winnie-the-Pooh.
+The shoes had been designed in collaboration with the Shanghai-born, Australia-based dissident cartoonist Badiucao.
+Earlier in the week, Kanter had worn other shoes with the messages "Free Tibet" and "Free Uyghur".

-In March 2023, Movie distributor VII Pillars Entertainment announced on Facebook that Winnie the Pooh: Blood and Honey, originally scheduled to be released on 23 March, would be cancelled for release in the Hong Kong and Macau regions.
-This move is suspected to be influenced by the amendment of Hong Kong's film censorship regulations in 2021, which prohibits the public screening of movies that are deemed "potentially harmful to national security".
+In March 2023, Movie distributor VII Pillars Entertainment announced that Winnie-the-Pooh: Blood and Honey, originally scheduled for release on March, would be cancelled for release in the Hong Kong and Macau regions.
+This move is speculated to be influenced by the amendment of Hong Kong's film censorship regulations in 2021, which prohibits the public screening of movies deemed "potentially harmful to national security."
 However, VII Pillars Entertainment did not provide any explanation for the decision.

 In April 2023, the Taiwanese Air Force released an image of a Taiwanese pilot.
-The pilot was wearing a shoulder patch depicting a Formosan black bear punching Winnie the Pooh.
+The pilot was wearing a shoulder patch depicting a Formosan black bear punching Winnie-the-Pooh.
 The badge was designed by Alec Hsu in 2022.
-After the photo went viral, Hsu ordered more patches due to its popularity with civilians and the military alike.
+After the photo went viral, Hsu ordered more patches following increased demand among civilians and the military alike.
 "I wanted to boost the morale of our troops through designing this patch," he told the media.
 The patch is not an official part of the Taiwanese Air Force's uniform, although the military "will maintain an open attitude" to things that raise morale.

 In 2024, Malaysian rapper Namewee released "Descendants of the Dragon", a song satirizing the Chinese government and its supporters.
-The music video features numerous references to Pooh, including a person in person in an emperor's robe wearing a pixelated Pooh mask.
+The music video features numerous references to Pooh, including a person in an emperor's robe wearing a pixelated Pooh mask.